Eurus-Holmes/Quantum-Simulator/README.md

 ## Discuss your effort to test your simulator and present results from the testing

 The test benchmark includes 14 programs from a subset of QASM, measuring results include correctness and performance.
 Just run `python3 test_simulators.py qasm_files`, while `qasm_files` is the directory name of qasm files.
 The program will output: 1). testing bechmark file_name; 2). my simulator runtime; 3). cirq simulator runtime; 4). testing results correctness (compared with cirq simulator).
+At last, the program also output the accuracy in all test benchmarks.
 Such as:

 ```
+qasm_files/cnt3-5_179.qasm
+my simulator finished in 0.6671221256256104 seconds
+cirq simulator finished in 0.040255069732666016 seconds
+True

 qasm_files/wim_266.qasm
 my simulator finished in 0.0503697395324707 seconds
 cirq simulator finished in 0.13927602767944336 seconds
 True

+Total 14 benchmark, 14 are correct, grade is 100.00%!

 ```

 ## What is your experience with scalability as n grows?
 Present a diagram that maps n to execution time